blankkywired/Hangman_game/README.md

 ## How to Play

-1. A random word is selected from a list of words.
+1. A random word is selected from a list of words(animals).
 2. The player must guess the letters of the word, one at a time.
 3. The game displays a series of underscores (`_`) representing the unguessed letters.
 4. If the guessed letter is correct, it replaces the corresponding underscore.